metacpan/prepan/README.md

 # How to setup local development environment

-You need to do three steps to develop PrePAN; setup local database, setup config file and install dependency.
+You need to complete several steps below to get yourself ready to develop PrePAN;

+1. Cloning this repository
+2. Bootstrapping
+3. OAuth setup

 ## Clone this repository